wix/stylable/_docs/references/pseudo-elements.md

 ```

 > **Note**:
-> Overriding pseudo-elements only changes the manner which the CSS uses to match those pseudo-elements.
-It does not change the extended component view output.
+> Overriding pseudo-elements changes the targeting in the overriding stylesheet and not in the stylesheet being extended.
+This can have adverse effects on performance.